hasanuzzamanbe/buy-me-coffee/readme.txt

 Features:
 Custom number of donations
-Accept donations using Stripe and PayPal
+Accept donations using Onsite Stripe and PayPal Pro Customizable templates
-Customizable templates
 Form shortcode and widget
 Buttons Shortcode and widget